St. Petersburg Disorderly Conduct Attorneys

 Because this law is so subjective, sometimes the interpretations can be challenged in court.
 This means there could be several defenses to a disorderly conduct charge, depending on the circumstances of the incident.

-For example, if a person is arrested and charged with disorderly conduct for explicit language, he or she could challenge the charge by citing the First Amendment.
+For example, if a person is arrested and charged with disorderly conduct for explicit language, they could challenge the charge by citing the First Amendment.
 Loud speech and profanity generally do not warrant disorderly conduct charges.
 However, some words known as “fighting words” are not protected.

 Although police officers do not like to hear obscene language being directed at them, generally speaking, it is not a crime.
 Yelling at police officers or using obscene language also could be challenged, depending on the facts of the case.
 If the language was threatening, however, it may constitute an offense.